justsml/dans-blog/content/posts/2018-10-27--protect-your-tokens/index.md

 It can seem difficult to determine if a particular token or key (Google Maps Credentials, AWS S3 Keys, Geocoding Service, etc.) must be hidden and kept out of your code (usually accessed with `process.env.API_KEY`).

-It is important to identify your API _use case_.
+First let's cover some definitions, then it's important to identify your API _use case_.

 * **Terms & primary divide:**
   * `Non-secret keys` describes keys which can be sent to the browser.